mklabs/h5bp-docs/readme.md

   // allowed extensions, all other files are ignored
   ext: ['md', 'markdown', 'mkd'],

+  // Exclude some paths/directories.
+This is a list of JS regular expressions.
+  exclude: [/hidden\.dir/, /.*\.hide\.md/],

   // How to replace the {{{ edit }}} placeholder.
 Must contain ":filename" somewhere.
   edit: '<a class="edit-page" href="http://github.com/h5bp/html5-boilerplate/wiki/:filename/_edit">Edit this page</a>',